dnoneill/dressup-rebuild/_sessions/_session_template.md

 ---
 layout: participants
 title: [title]
-session: [title with spaces replaced with -]
+session: [title with spaces replaced with - and last two digits of year (summer-17)]
 ---